 DTE Form 105I has been created for applications for disabled veterans.
-Please note that disabled veterans (and their spouses) are not required to meet the income threshold test, so income information is not required.
+Note: income information is not required for disabled veterans (and their spouses).

 Enhanced Exemption for Veterans Owning Manufactured or Mobile Homes

 A corresponding change has been made to the homestead reduction allowed against taxes charged for manufactured and mobile homes.
 R.C.
 4503.064(B) has been modified to remove a "disabled veteran" from the definition of "permanently and totally disabled."
 Under R.C.
 4503.064(G), "disabled veteran" has the same meaning as R.C.
 323.151.
 Under R.C.
 4503.065(B)(A), the tax levied on a manufactured or mobile home owned and occupied by a disabled veteran shall be reduced by the amount of tax equal to \$50,000 reduction from value.
 There is also an allowance for the surviving spouse who occupied the home when the disabled veteran died and who acquires ownership of a homestead that qualifies for the reduction in the year of the veteran's death.